guusj/books/Warbreaker_BrandonSanderson.md

 “So I’ve come back to save one person’s life?”
 Lightsong said, frowning, but feeling embarrassed.
 In five years, he’d spent little time studying his own theology.
 But, well, that was the sort of thing priests were for.
 “Not necessarily, Your Grace,” Llarimar said.
 “You may have come back to save one person.
 But, more likely, there is information about the future or the afterlife that you felt you needed to share.
 Or perhaps some great event in which you felt you needed to participate.
 Remember, it was the heroic way in which you died that gave you the power to Return in the first place.
 What you are to do might relate to that, somehow.”
 Llarimar trailed off slightly, his eyes growing unfocused.
 “You saw something, Lightsong.
 On the other side, the future is visible, like a scroll that stretches into the eternal harmonics of the cosmos.
 Something you saw—something about the future—worried you.
 Rather than remaining at peace, you took the opportunity that your brave death afforded you, and you Returned to the world.
 Determined to fix a problem, share information, or otherwise help those who continued to live.
 “Someday, once you feel that you’ve accomplished your task, you can use the petitions to find someone who deserves your Breath.
 Then you can continue your journey across the Iridescent Wave.
 Our job, as your followers, is to provide Breath for you and keep you alive until you can accomplish your goal, whatever it may be.
-In the meantime, we pry for auguries and blessings, which can be gleaned only from one who has touched the future as you have. ”
+In the meantime, we pray for auguries and blessings, which can be gleaned only from one who has touched the future as you have.”
 Lightsong didn’t respond immediately.
 “And if I don’t believe?”
 “In what, Your Grace?”
 “In any of it,” Lightsong said.
 “That Returned are gods, that these visions are anything more than random inventions of my brain.
 What if I don’t believe that I had any purpose or plan in Returning?”